Background on Marijuana in California

 - Plants may often be transplanted or harvested at various stages, depending on the intent of the grower (e.g., growing seedless plants, taking cuttings to clone plants and strains, etc.).

-- These factors can vary based on strains of plant being grown, the experience and expertise of the growers, and trial-and-error experimentation to achieve optimal results.
+- These factors can vary based on strains of the plant being grown, the experience and expertise of the growers, and trial-and-error experimentation to achieve optimal results.

 Mold and Mildew Problems Can Develop

 Naturally, in an environment that is designed to be optimal for the growth of cannabis plants, other things will also find an ideal home to grow.
-Mold and mildew can both take hold in marijuana grow houses, and spread to the plants.
+Mold and mildew can both take hold in marijuana grow houses and spread to the plants.
 Mold is caused by mold spores of various types taking up residence in a friendly environment.
-The high humidity, warmer-than-room-temperature, light, and dark cycle environment of a marijuana grow house is conducive to growth of many different kinds of mold.
+The high humidity, warmer-than-room-temperature, light, and dark cycle environment of a marijuana grow house is conducive to the growth of many different kinds of mold.
 These typically are the result of spores that are brought in from the outside – either by employees, through ventilation, or by other vectors (soil, fertilizer, water, etc.).
 Mildew is similar to mold, caused by fungal spores – the difference is largely semantic, in that mildew is typically white, whereas molds are a range of colors.

 Mildew and molds are common problems in agriculture of all types, and not just limited to cannabis growing.
 In general, mildews are white, and grow in a flat manner, whereas molds are a range of colors, and can grow out to some height from the surface on which they are growing.
 White powdery mildew is the most common type of affliction that will be found on marijuana plants, though other molds and mildews can also affect them.
 Regardless of whether mildew, mold, or both are affecting a plant crop, they are undesirable in a marijuana grow house, and steps need to be taken to eliminate them and prevent them from recurring.